Frequently Asked Questions by Students

-- March 20: Returning students who had a faculty adviser the previous semester log in [using CalNet] to the Faculty Advising web app and opt to keep or change their faculty adviser
+- March 28th at 10:00 am: Returning students who had a faculty adviser the previous semester log into [using CalNet] the Faculty Advising web app and opt to keep or change their faculty adviser

-- April 1 - April 12: Attend your faculty advising session/appointment with your questions and ALL your completed forms and receive your adviser code
+- April 4th - 15th: Attend your faculty advising session/appointment with your questions and ALL your completed forms

-- April 8 - July 7: Sign up for classes during your Phase I Tele-BEARS appointment
+- Beginning April 18th: Sign up for classes during your Phase I Enrollment appointment

 What is new in faculty advising?